marcoaspire/angular-quizApp/src/app/question bank.md

 Minister of War Production

-What was the code name of the German invasion of the Soviet Union?
+38-What was the code name of the German invasion of the Soviet Union?
 Operation Barbarossa--
 Operation Overlord
 Operation Sea Lion
 Operation Torch

-What machine did the Germans use to (unsuccessfully) encrypt their messages?
+39-What machine did the Germans use to (unsuccessfully) encrypt their messages?
 Boltzmann machine
 Enigma machine--
 Göring machine
 Haber machine

-What city's fall to the Japanese in 1942 caused 80,000 British and allied troops to be taken prisoner?
+40-What city's fall to the Japanese in 1942 caused 80,000 British and allied troops to be taken prisoner?
 Bangkok
 Mumbai
 Shanghai--
 Singapore

-What country signed a non-aggression pact with Germany in August, 1939?
+41-What country signed a non-aggression pact with Germany in August, 1939?
 Finland
 Soviet Union--
 United Kingdom
 Yugoslavia

-Prior to the Nazi takeover, the German government was known as the Weimar Republic.
+42-Prior to the Nazi takeover, the German government was known as the Weimar Republic.
 Who or what is Weimar?
 An adjective meaning "peaceful"
 A city--
 A person
 A treaty

-How many aircraft carriers did the Japanese destroy during their attack on Pearl Harbor?
+43-How many aircraft carriers did the Japanese destroy during their attack on Pearl Harbor?
 None--
 1
 4
 10

-Who was the commander of Germany's Afrika Korps?
+44-Who was the commander of Germany's Afrika Korps?
 Albert Kesselring
 Erich Ludendorff
 Erich von Manstein
 Erwin Rommel--

-Which of the following is NOT a Winston Churchill speech?
+45-Which of the following is NOT a Winston Churchill speech?
 I have nothing to offer but blood, toil, tears and sweat This was their finest hour
 We have nothing to fear but fear itself--
 We shall fight on the beaches

-When Japan surrendered in 1945, which of these cities were still under its control?
+46-When Japan surrendered in 1945, which of these cities were still under its control?
 Beijing
 Seoul
 Taipei
 All of the above--

 # Which One Doesn't Belong 7